exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 <!-- We need to define basepairs in such a way, that humans can easily understand the results of computer calculations. -->

-In order to be useful, each parameter must have a sharp enough distribution to help in identifying the specific basepair class.
+In order to be useful, each parameter must have a sharp enough distribution to help with identifying specific basepair classes.
 In @fig:cWH-G-G-yaw-hbond, we show that the **yaw** angle (see @sec:basepair-params-ypr) performs relatively well on the **cWH G-G** class, while the H-bond length has a comparatively long tail.
-Extending an allowed range of the H-bond length would still find new FR3D pairs, but would also quickly amass false positives For similar reasons, we entirely ruled out using ZXZ Euler angles in @sec:basepair-params-ypr, because their values span indiscriminately the entire range of $[-180°, +180°)$.
+Extending an allowed range of the H-bond length would still find new FR3D pairs, but would also quickly amass false positives For similar reasons, we entirely ruled out using ZXZ Euler angles in @sec:basepair-params-ypr because their values span indiscriminately the entire range of $[-180°, +180°)$.

 ![“Selectivity” of one of our proposed parameters (the yaw angle, @sec:basepair-params-ypr) and H-bond length (@sec:basepair-params-hbonds) demonstrated on **cWH G-G** pairs.
 Basepairs annotated by FR3D on the reference set (@sec:filter), compared with all close contacts (one of the defined H-bonds is ≤ 4.2 Å).
 We can see that, in this comparison, it is easier to select pairs based on the yaw angle.](../img/cWH-G-G-yaw-hbond.svg){#fig:cWH-G-G-yaw-hbond}